Last Updated on

 3. Black and white Sheepadoodle

 You can easily find beautiful black and white Sheepadoodles from nearly every breeder.
-This color combo is most popular and will be the the most likely colors you’ll come across.
+This color combo is most popular and will be the most likely color you’ll come across.

 4. Brown Sheepadoodle

 Brown is another popular Sheepadoodle color.
 These pups can either be entirely brown, or a mix or brown and white, like the photo below:

 5. Cream Sheepadoodle